|Uses||Rhythm, Lead, Crunch|

 First, I see the Fortin grind pedal, which looks and sounds identical to the real deal.
 I can’t tell that it’s software at all.
 I owned the grind pedal for a time and I didn’t overly care for it in person but I can say the grind pedal provided here is very accurate.
 The issue with the grind combined with Nameless Suite is that you are adding a lot of mids to an amp sim that dishes out plenty of mids as it is.
 You can blend them nicely but it will take you some time to nail it.

 My usual methods of tweaking in a good starting point with an amp or amp sim didn’t play well with Nameless Suite so it did take me some time to really feel what the controls were bringing out.
 I immediately notice that it’s bright, like really bright so be careful with the treble and presence knobs as well as how much treble and level you add with a boost if you opt for your own.
 The cool thing about the high end is that it never really takes you to that shady digital breakup that you’d expect it should.
-Again, this comes down to the developers doing a fantastic job.
+This factor also depends on your pickups because if you are using something mid-voiced, you might find yourself being careful with the mids and highs.

 I will admit that I had to look through the manual to really get to know my way around the sim because there are a few settings that are a little bit unclear for those unfamiliar to the real amp.
 I would suggest that everyone that grabs this plugin take a good look at the manual because it really does help when trying to understand how to dial in the sound you are looking for.
 Most amp sims are pretty universal when it comes to dialing in a good starting point but this one is a bit more complex.

-The cabinet / impulse is absolutely awesome.
+The cabinet / impulse is from ML Sound Lab and it’s absolutely awesome.
 It’s a very good sounding impulse and the detail, versatility and quality of the whole cabinet setup is fantastic.
 You can use their cab, use it as an IR loader for your own impulses or bypass the cab altogether in favour of your own IR loader and Impulses.
 If you like the cab enough you could also bypass the amp sim for your own while using Nameless Suite’s cabinet section.
 I tried it with some great results.
+There’s a nice selection of mics and an easy to use set of controls to position things as you choose or you can drag the mics 3D style.

 The high gains are exceedingly usable but if you are using a boost, you’ll need to tweak those settings as well rather than the standard 0-10-10 TS settings.
 I would say more of a 0-3-8 or less because there’s no need to add much to the high end.
 This amp has a few ways to alter the amount of gain you are using.
 I strongly suggest everyone read the manual and get comfortable with how the gain and levels work on this amp.
 You have two channels; two gain knobs and an MVC knob.
-The MVC knob takes a little getting used to.
 You can twist and turn whatever you want but these knobs have a huge impact on the tone so save some time and get acquainted.

 Nameless Suite isn’t really meant to be a versatile sim as much as it’s supposed to be a flaming dragon in a box and so high gain wise there’s miles of gain and ways to really tweak the high gain tone to your liking.
 Moving to the lower gain settings, I felt that the sim lost some pop but let’s be honest, this amp wasn’t made to play love songs in the tall grass, it was meant to crush neighborhoods and scorch the earth so it’s not a slight on the amp to suggest that it’s best suited for higher gain use.